university-bootcamp/coding-environment/mac.md

 The following information will be important for you to know if you are using a cloud IDE setup.

-**If you want to preview the application that is running within your coding environment** —- You will need to use the Run button provided in the browser environment.
-The IDE will provide you with a URL you can use to view your application.
+**If you want to preview the application that is running within your coding environment** —- You will need to click the "Preview" tab from the menu bar, and then click "Preview Running Application" option from the dropdown.

-**Note**: You'll need to follow [the instructions for setting up the run command](cloud-ide.md#step-3-setting-up-the-run-command) first.

 **If you see instructions that tell you to visit the URL `localhost:3030` and you are using a cloud IDE** -— Instead you should make sure to follow the steps above to preview the web application in your coding environment.